kedarjoyner/kedarjoyner.github.io/content/posts/hugo-help/index.md

 If you need a simple blog or portfolio site and have little experience writing code, Hugo is probably not for you.
 Checkout simpler static site generators like [Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll) and [11nty](https://www.11ty.dev/) instead.

- [This article](https://arun.is/blog/choosing-a-static-site-generator/) from a product designer name Arun helped me make narrow down my choices for a static site generator.
+ [This article](https://arun.is/blog/choosing-a-static-site-generator/) from a product designer name Arun helped me narrow down the choices for a static site generator.
 "Stick with what's familiar" and "Find a generator with plenty of support" are key.

 Honestly, Hugo is more complicated than *what I even need* but I had a few goals that made the experience valuable to me (so far).
 I wanted to...